Flexible spending accounts

 There are two ways to access the money in your Health Care FSA:

 - You may use a debit card issued by PayFlex to pay for your eligible health care expenses from your account at the time you have the expense.

 - You can also pay for the expense out of your pocket and then file a claim for reimbursement from your account through payflex.com or the PayFlex mobile app.

 Dependent (Day) Care FSA

-You can use your Dependent (Day) Care FSA to pay using before-tax dollars for the cost of child care (for children under the age of 13) or elder care that allow you and/or your spouse, if applicable, to work full time.
+You can use pre-tax dollars from your Dependent (Day) Care FSA to pay for the cost of child care (for children under the age of 13) or elder care that allow you and/or your spouse, if applicable, to work full time.
 You can also use this FSA if your spouse is a full-time student or incapable of self-care.
 You cannot use the account to pay for dependent health care expenses or expenses incurred solely for your personal enjoyment, convenience or ease.

 IMPORTANT: When you file you federal income tax return, you will be required to provide the name, address and Social Security or tax identification number of the individual or organization providing dependent (day) care.
 If you cannot supply this information, you should not use the Dependent (Day) Care FSA to pay for these services.

 You pay your expenses as needed throughout the year, and then file claims for reimbursement through PayFlex.
 Your contributions to the Dependent (Day) Care FSA are available for use as they are deposited from your paycheck throughout the year.

 |Health Savings Account||Health Care FSA 3, 4||Limited Use Health Care FSA||Dependent (Day) Care FSA|